 As the state has fully implemented of the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Basic Aid (Community Funded) district.
 This means that the District will continue to rely on local property taxes as the largest single source of revenue.
 Increases to revenue will primarily be determined by taxes assessed on local property valuations and the stability of this revenue will vary with the local economy.
-The District's property tax income for 2020-21 is projected to be 6.0% more than in 2019-20.
-In subsequent years property tax revenues are projected to increase by 8% in 21/22 and 4% thereafter.
+The District's property tax income for 2021-22 is projected to be 10.76% more than in 2020-21.
+In subsequent years property tax revenues are projected to increase by 5% thereafter.

-Ongoing sources of State Revenue are limited to Lottery funding, the Mandated Cost Block Grant, and the STRS On Behalf Contribution.
+Like many other school districts around the country, the District received one-time Federal and State pandemic relief funds throughout the year to support learning loss recovery, remote learning systems and equipment, and COVID-19 testing access to staff and families.
+However, ongoing sources of State Revenue are limited to Lottery funding, the Mandated Cost Block Grant, and the STRS On Behalf Contribution.
 Flat funding for state revenue is budgeted for the two out years in the multi-year projections.
-The Las Lomitas Education Foundation grant to the District is budgeted for \$1,600,000 and sources indicate the Foundation will meet this base amount.
+The Las Lomitas Education Foundation grant to the District is budgeted for \$1,200,000 and sources indicate the Foundation will meet this base amount.
 Parcel tax revenue is expected to remain constant as the number of seniors eligible for exemption has stabilized since approving the tax in 2007.
 Rental income is adjusted annually according to the individual lease agreements with the District's three tenants.